Tag: secure CI/CD pipelines

 Another common challenge is the lack of visibility into changes happening within the pipeline.
 Without proper monitoring and alerting mechanisms, unauthorized or accidental changes can go unnoticed until they cause disruptions.
 This is especially critical in production environments where downtime can lead to significant financial and reputational losses.

 GitOps also introduces unique attack vectors, such as the risk of supply chain attacks.
 Malicious actors may attempt to inject vulnerabilities into your repository or compromise your CI/CD tooling.
-Addressing these risks requires a holistic approach to security that spans both infrastructure and application layers.
+Addressing these risks requires a complete approach to security that spans both infrastructure and application layers.

 💡 Pro Tip: Regularly audit your Git repository for unusual activity, such as unexpected branch creations or commits from unknown users.
 Tools like GitGuardian can help automate this process.